 Technically, on-the-job training is the only requirement to become a pharmacy technician.
 It allows you to gain the clinical experience you need to understand and appreciate the work situation.
 Many schools offer internships to their students as a component of their study program.
 These internships take place at approved medical facilities that have partnered with your school.
 For those schools that do not offer clinical experience, you may obtain on-the-job training by finding drug stores or other locations that are willing to hire and train you, possibly after you have completed your pharmacy technician education.
 Note that you need to be registered with the Texas State Board of Pharmacy (TSBP) board before starting your training in a licensed Texas pharmacy.

 To work as a pharmacy technician, you must have an active registration with the TSBP.
 You can also become certified by the Pharmacy Technician Certification Board (PTCB).
 Once you are registered with the TSBP, you do not need to maintain your PTCB certification.
 However, your PTCB certification is recognized nationally in case you decide to move to another state.
-Obtaining your pharmacy technician certification indicates that you have achieved a certain level of knowledge in your field, and will help you command a higher salary or move up in your career.
 Note that you will need to renew your TSBP certification regularly.